 “I went to law school not intending to practice law but to further my career in higher education,” Stoute explains.
 “I wanted the training; to learn how to process large quantities of information, distill it, understand what is important, and to be able to make sound, reasonable, evidence-based decisions and apply them in a higher education environment.”

 Stoute earned his juris doctor and joined the Philadelphia law firm of Dechert LLP, where he specialized in corporate and securities matters.
 He had four years invested when his longstanding friend and mentor – and newly-appointed president of DePaul University - offered Stoute a homecoming in higher education.

 “It wasn’t a difficult sell,” laughs Esteban.
 “I knew Steve from his days at Seton Hall.
 His Catholic education gave him his start and was transformative for him.
 He always wanted to give back in a way that would do the same for others.”

-It is from this perspective that an energized President Stoute plans to lead Canisius College into the future.
+It is from this perspective that an energized President Stoute plans to lead Canisius University into the future.

 “We need to evolve in how we think about being a higher education institution,” says Stoute, who is the first person of color to lead Canisius and, at age 41, one of the youngest.